StanSkrivanek/git_basics/lesson_12.md

 ## Why SSH for Github

 Github give us two secure **encrypted** protocols **HTTPS** and **SSH** to communicate with their server.
-When we use HTTPS, it will **always** verify the server automatically using **Certificate Authorities**.
+When we use HTTPS, the server will **always** verified by **Certificate Authorities**.

-Main disadvantage is that you always need to provide a password confirm who you are every time you connect to github.
-When you do daily many operations as pull requests, commits etc. Github will always ask for password and this became in no time a bit annoying.
+Main disadvantage is that you always need to provide a password confirm who you are every time you connect to github and try to do some actions as pull, push, merge etc. When you do daily many operations as pull requests, commits etc. Github will always ask for password and this became in no time a bit annoying.

 With **SSH** we use more secure communication than just passwords, we **use keys**.